-^{}We thank seminar participants at the University of Illinois at Urbana-Champaign, and the University of North Carolina for many helpful comments.
+^{}We thank John Campbell (discussant), Lin Peng (discussang) for many valuable suggestions.
+We thank seminar and conference participants at the University of Illinois at Urbana-Champaign, the University of North Carolina, the NBER Big Data, Villanova University, and the FSU Truist Beach Conference for many helpful comments.
 We thank eToro for graciously providing their data.
 All remaining errors are our own.